Stardown-app/Stardown/docs/develop.md

 - [images with relative srcs](https://textbundle.org/)
 - [iframe](https://www.w3schools.com/html/html_iframe.asp)
 - [YouTube video](https://www.youtube.com/watch?v=jfKfPfyJRdk)
-- [PDF](https://haslab.github.io/SAFER/scp21.pdf) should make Stardown show an error message like "Stardown cannot run on PDFs"
+- [PDFs](https://haslab.github.io/SAFER/scp21.pdf) should make Stardown's icon gray and disable copying

 ### Context types

 When the user right-clicks part of a web page, their browser detects the type of the content they right-clicked and makes that info available to installed browser extensions.

-- **selection**: anything that the user has selected by clicking and dragging with their mouse or using selection keyboard shortcuts.
+- **selection**: anything that the user has selected by clicking and dragging with their mouse or using selection shortcuts.
 - **link**: any clickable link on a page.
 However, for a link that is also an image, Stardown should show only the image copy option.
 - **image**: types supported include png, jpg, svg, webp, gif, and base64-encoded.
 Types not supported include background images, `canvas` HTML elements, inline `svg` HTML elements, and sometimes images within `a` HTML elements for some reason.
 - **video**: a video rendered with the `video` HTML element, such as YouTube videos and mp4 files hosted by GitHub ([example on this page](https://github.com/wheelercj/zq)).
 This option doesn't appear for some video sites like [Vimeo](https://player.vimeo.com/video/55073825) probably because their `video` HTML element is buried under many other things, and [Asciinema](https://asciinema.org/) because they don't use the `video` HTML element.